pavlovdo/pystormon/README.md

 and in template Storage Pystormon.
 Storage CIM classes maps to Zabbix discoveries, and CIM class properties maps to Zabbix discoveries items.

+13) Optionally, you can change perfomance macros values in template Storape Pystormon (for Zabbix 5.2 templates);

-13) Also, optionally you can send exception alarms via slack hook to your slack channel.
+14) Also, optionally you can send exception alarms via slack hook to your slack channel.
 For it, set parameter slack_hook in conf.d/pystormon.conf.
 More details in https://api.slack.com/messaging/webhooks